How to Become a Real Estate Broker in California | ADHI Schools

 The exam is given at various sites around the state.
 You'll be able to choose one of five locations that is most convenient for you.
 Testing takes place throughout the week and is year round.
 Don't forget your government issued photo identification.

-You'll have five hours to respond to 200 questions, all of which are multiple-choice format.
+You'll have four hours to respond to 200 questions, all of which are multiple-choice format.
 All real estate broker exams are now administered in electronic form, which allows you to get your exam results instantaneously.
 If you score 75 percent or above, you pass.

 Got more questions?